hasadna/open-bus-map-search/CONTRIBUTION.md

 ### Why do I get a red `x` commit status?

-- lint - you have lint errors. fix them by running `yarn lint:fix`
+- lint - you have lint errors. fix them by running `npm run lint:fix`
-- tests - you have test errors. see them by running `yarn test:unit:ci`
+- tests - you have test errors. see them by running `npm run test:unit:ci`
-- build - you have build errors. see them by running `yarn build`
+- build - you have build errors. see them by running `npm run build`
 - pr title validation - you have an invalid pr title. please edit the title of your PR with conventional commit formatting. examples: `feat: add new feature`, `fix: fix a bug` or `docs: update README.md`